elastic/package-storage/README.md

 ```
 go get github.com/elastic/package-registry@v0.7.0
-mage vendor
+mage modTidy
 ```

-This will update the go module files and pull in the most recent vendor files.
+This will update the go module files.

 With all the changes above, a pull request can be opened.
 As soon as the pull request is merged, a new Docker image is automatically built by CI and can be deployed.